 The Department of Medicine is a pioneer department of the institute, and much sort odestination by postgraduates.
 It is the first point of contact for patients seeking medical care and admits more than 80% of emergency admissionsin JIPMER.
 The outpatient department runs on all week days except Sundays and public holidays, while specialty clinics on hypertension, hematology, HIV/AIDS, and clinical genetics are held once a week in the second half of the day.
 The diabetes clinic is held on Mondays from 9 AM to 2PM.
 The geriatric clinic that once used to run only once a week is upgraded to a department, and special clinics now runs from Mondays to Fridays.

 The department is currently headed by Dr. M. Vivekanandan, Professor.
 There are six units in the department, each headed by a faculty.
 The bed strength in the department is 170 for general wards, 16 beds in the Intensive Care Unit (ICU), and6 beds in the High Dependency Unit (HDU).

-Apart from the theory classes, the 150 Undergraduates who enter the clinical side every year from the third semester onwards are rotated in various units for system based learning, to develop sound communication skills and capacity building to manage common medical disorders.
+A well-structured teaching program for Undergraduates (UG) and Post-graduate (PG) students is a unique strength of the department and is among the best.
+Apart from theory classes, the 180 Undergraduates who enter the clinical side every year from the third semester onwards are rotated in various units for system based learning, to develop sound communication skills and capacity building to manage common medical disorders.

 Research focus of the faculty members is on locally prevalent conditions with the aim to improve patient outcomes.
 Presently research is being done in the field of infectious diseases, diabetes and metabolic diseases, clinical toxicology, clinical cardiology, clinical nephrology, and clinical rheumatology.Last Updated :15-Sep-2022